Logo

 1.6.
 Air Intake or Choke Issues

-Your snow blower engine needs proper airflow to run smoothly.
-A clogged air filter or incorrect choke setting can prevent the engine from starting or cause it to stall shortly after.
-When starting from cold, make sure the choke is fully closed, then gradually open it as the engine warms up.
+• Check the choke: When starting from cold, ensure the choke is fully closed, then gradually open it as the engine warms up.

 inspect-the-air-intake-for-any-blockages